 My name is Aaron Henderson and I love old tools.
-I use old tools to do traditional woodworking, as well as new tools based on old designs, and I also compliment my collection with tools that I hand-craft myself.
-I have been involved in woodworking in varying degrees for 35 years, but it has only been in the last couple of years that I have really started getting serious about using hand tools.
+I use old tools to do traditional woodworking, as well as new tools based on old designs, and I also compliment my collection with tools that I make myself.
+I have been involved in woodworking in varying degrees for 40 years, but it has only been in the last decade that I have really started getting serious about using hand tools.

 My Grandfather was the first person to really get me excited about woodworking.
 I can remember going into his shop when I was 6 or 7 and smelling the the wood and the linseed oil he used as a finish.
 He would always stop what he was doing and take time to show me what he was working on, no matter how busy he was .

-My goal of this page and blog is to capture my journey in this amazing effort and maybe help other people from my triumphs and mistakes.
+My goal for the site and blog is to document and capture my journey in woodworking and maybe help other people from my triumphs and mistakes.